KoalaAwad/MediTracker/README.md

 ---

 ### Database Migrations
-Flyway is in the project dependencies so to migrate data create a flyway migration at `src/main/resources/db/migration/`:
+Flyway is in the project dependencies so to migrate data, create a flyway migration at `src/main/resources/db/migration/`:
 ```sql
 -- V{version}__{description}.sql
 -- Example: V2025_12_23_001__add_user_preferences.sql